Skip to main content

 Key Concepts

-Perimeter is the total length
+Perimeter is the length of

-Area is the amount of space
+Area is the region covered by

-A square unit is the area
+A square with sides 1 unit

 Learning Objectives